surya62324151/apple-silicon-bench/README.md

 - Score breakdown with interactive charts
 - Thermal progression timeline
 - Detailed results for each benchmark category

+View an [example HTML report](Sources/assets/osx-bench-report-2025-12-31_15-05-37.html) to see the output format.

 ## Scoring System